naturalis/ansible-cumulus/README.md

 # ansible-cumulus
-Manage Cumulus switches with Ansible using NCLU.
+Ansible role to configure Cumulus switches using NCLU.

 ## Requirements